jackiehjm/stx-docs/doc/source/dist_cloud/installing-and-provisioning-the-central-cloud.rst

 The Central Cloud supports either

--  an |AIO|-Duplex deployment configuration
+-  an |AIO-DX| deployment configuration

 -  a Standard with Dedicated Storage Nodes deployment Standard with Controller Storage and one or more workers deployment configuration, or